The lowest rate in the industry for high volume merchants.

 Pricing Information

-With the Advanced program your pricing is based from true interchange cost as set by Visa and Mastercard.
+With the Advanced program your pricing is based on true interchange cost as set by Visa and Mastercard.
 Interchange fees are charged by Visa and MasterCard to credit card processors each time a transaction is processed.
-In other words, "Interchange" is the cost that all credit card processors must pay each time a transaction is processed on the Visa or MasterCard network.
+In other words, "Interchange" is the exact and true cost that all credit card processors incur each time a transaction is processed on the Visa or MasterCard network.

-When the fees that you pay are tied to true interchange cost it is called "interchange plus" or "cost plus" pricing.
-It is the best and lowest cost pricing method that a merchant can receive because it eliminates any chance of hidden fees, and requires total transparent disclosure of the fees charged by your payment processor.
+Interchange plus pricing (also called "cost plus" pricing) is the best and lowest cost pricing method that a merchant can receive.
+It eliminates any chance of hidden fees, and requires transparent disclosure of the fees charged by a payment processor.

-An example of interchange plus pricing is Interchange + 0.25%.
-In this example, your business would pay a 0.25% processing fee in addition to the interchange cost each time a transaction is processed.
-Interchange for a classic Visa card is 1.52%, so if you processed a classic Visa the total rate you would pay is 1.77%.
+An example of interchange plus pricing that a typical mid-sized business would receive is Interchange + 0.20%.
+In this example, the business would pay a 0.20% processing fee in addition to the interchange cost each time a transaction is processed.
+Interchange for a classic Visa card is 1.40%%, so if a classic Visa was processed the total rate would be 1.60%.

-In summary, Interchange plus pricing is the best pricing for businesses that process a high volume of sales because you know exactly how much income your payment processor is earning.
-It provides confidence that you are getting a good value from your processor, and absolute cost certainty because your fees are tied to true interchange set by Visa and MasterCard.
+In summary, our Advanced Program is the best pricing model for businesses that process a high volume of sales because you will get the lowest rate possible, and you'll know exactly how much income your payment processor is earning.
+It provides confidence that you are getting a good value, and absolute cost certainty because your fees are tied to true interchange set by Visa and MasterCard.

 The Advanced program is intended for businesses that process a higher volume of credit card transactions each month.
 If your account is dormant for an entire month with no transactions we charge a $20 dormancy fee.
 All discount rate fees paid during the month count towards the $20 dormancy fee.